mtyka/mtyka.github.io/index.md

 <img class="profile-picture" src="assets/mike_2023.jpg">

-# Michael D. Tyka, PhD
 ## Research Interests

 I'm currently working as a research scientist at Google in Climate & Energy.
 I'm interested in ocean alkalinity enhancement and related technologies.
 I studied Biochemistry and Biotechnology at the University of Bristol and obtained my PhD in Biophysics in 2007.
-I went on to work as a research fellow with Prof. David Baker at the University of Washington to study the structure of protein molecules.
+I went on to work as a research fellow with Prof. David Baker at the University of Washington to study the protein structure prediction.
-I Google in 2012 and worked on creating a neuron-level map of fly and mouse brain tissue using computer vision and machine learning.
-In 2020 I joined the
+I joined Google in 2012 and worked with Viren Jain on creating a neuron-level map of fly and mouse brain tissue using computer vision and machine learning.
-Climate and Energy team and have been doing research there since.
+In 2020 I joined the Climate and Energy team and have been doing research there since with Chris Van Arsdale and John Platt.

 ## Research Experience